 Q: Do you ship to Alaska, Hawaii, and Puerto Rico?

 A: Yes.
-We ship to Alaska via UPS Overnight.
+We ship to Alaska via FedEx Overnight.
 You will need to contact us and we will get a shipping quote for you.
-As a rule, UPS overnight is not that expensive based on the fact so many time-critical parts are shipped to Alaska for the fishing, mining, and oil industries.
+As a rule, FedEX overnight is not that expensive based on the fact so many time-critical parts are shipped to Alaska for the fishing, mining, and oil industries.

 Hawaii requires you to jump through some hoops to get fish from the mainland.
 They require you to get an agricultural permit to import fish.
 You can find more info about that here: http://hdoa.hawaii.gov/pi/pq/travel-shipping-information/importing-animals-to-hawai%CA%BBi-from-the-u-s-mainland/

 We ship to Puerto Rico via USPS and usually takes two to three days.
-The total shipping cost to Puerto Rico is $15.00.
+We only ship Priority mail to Puerto Rico.

 Q: Do you raise your own fish?